qmk/qmk_firmware/docs/newbs_getting_started.md

 You will need to install MSYS2 and Git.

 * Follow the installation instructions on the [MSYS2 homepage](http://www.msys2.org).
-* Close any open MSYS2 terminals and open a new terminal.
+* Close any open MSYS2 terminals and open a new MSYS2 MinGW 64-bit terminal.
 * Install Git by running this command: `pacman -S git`.

 ### macOS